Packaging Design: How to Stand out in a Crowded Marketplace

 How Can Product Packaging Design Impact Sales?

 Each year, about 95% of new products fail in the marketplace.
 Most consumers don’t have the time or desire to compare products.
-They often choose the most visually appealing or recognized item.
+They often choose the most visually appealing or recognised item.

 Your packaging should convey the purpose and value of your product.
 You must get them to look and then hold their attention.